 The abstract submission period is closed.
 However, some technical sessions are willing to consider late abstract submissions in some areas.
 For more information, contact the appropriate Technical Chair.

 The Program Committee will inform authors by 31 March 2017 if their contributions are selected for inclusion in the Workshop Technical Program.

 Please note: Authors are warned that obtaining permission to make presentations to this international audience, especially at classified levels, will require an extended review process.
 Be sure to allow sufficient time after the creation of your presentation to complete these reviews.
 It is suggested that authors seek initial permission to release their work to the UK/US Community prior to submitting their abstract.

 Authors are encouraged to submit papers as well as presentations.
 Papers accompanying presentations selected for the technical program will be published in the Workshop proceedings and should follow the DEPS Meeting Paper Format.
 Upon author approval, papers may be forwarded for consideration by editors of the Journal of Directed Energy, a peer-reviewed publication.

 All presentations should be prepared using MS PowerPoint or Adobe PDF; papers should be in MS Word or Adobe PDF.

 Submissions by US Authors must also obtain approval from a Foreign Disclosure Officer (FDO).
-This process, which can take up to 30 days to complete, will be handled for you by submitting your presentation/paper to the persons listed below by the deadline of 15 May 2017.
-Authors of secret presentations are encourged to submit earlier to allow ample time for the review process.
+This process, which can take up to 30 days to complete, will be handled for you by submitting your presentation/paper to the persons listed below by the deadline of 5 May 2017.

 Submitting Papers and Presentations